 We are to live by faith and not by sight.
 We are to trust God's Word even though the storms of life are beating down on us.
 We are to know His Word, obey His commands, trust His promises, and remember all He has taught us over the years, so we will not be deceived with doubt or moved by circumstances.

 Heavenly Father, what an astonishing lesson to learn from the wonderful story of the Resurrection, where the tears of the women and the doubts of Christ's disciples caused them to forget the truth of Your Word and the glorious gospel of Christ, His sacrifice for sin, and His victory over death.
-I pray that I will not allow the emotions of my heart, the imaginations of my mind, or the difficulties of life's circumstances to eclipse the truth of Your Word or overshadow the many precious promises that are mine, by faith in Him.
+I pray that I would not allow the emotions of my heart, the imaginations of my mind, or the difficulties of life's circumstances, to eclipse the truth of Your Word or overshadow the many precious promises that are mine by faith in Him.
 May I stand on the truth of Scripture, obey Your commands, trust Your promises, and never forget that Your Word is steadfast, sure, living, powerful, sharper than any double-edged sword, and cannot be broken.
 I pray that with every passing day I would stand fast on its truth and not be shaken.
 This I ask in Jesus' name, AMEN.